Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 * Theatrics

-  * Attracting attention, impressing people, also scaring or provoking people.
+  * Attracting attention, impressing people, also scaring or provoking people, or resisting Empathy.

 * Tinkering

   * Making things work.
 Making things stop to work, too, if you prefer.

 * Will

+  * Resisting attempts to convince, trick or brainwash you.

 During character creation, pick: